 Seafood fraud misleads consumers about the true availability of seafood

 Exposing the extent of Seafood Fraud

 Oceana has been a leader in exposing seafood fraud.
-In the United States, Oceana conducted one of the largest seafood fraud investigations in the world to date, collecting more than 1,200 seafood samples from 674 retail outlets in 21 states to determine if they were honestly labeled.
+In the United States, Oceana conducted a number of studies to determine the extent of seafood fraud.
+Our 2013 national seafood fraud report was one of the largest investigations in the world to date, collecting more than 1,200 seafood samples from 674 retail outlets in 21 states to determine if they were honestly labeled.
 DNA testing found that one-third (33 percent) of the 1,215 samples analyzed nationwide were mislabeled, according to U.S. Food and Drug Administration (FDA) guidelines.
-Oceana has also conducted similar studies in Europe.
-Oceana's research has generated widespread interest in the press and has supported its successful campaigning to convince President Obama to convene a seafood fraud task force and to make a strong set of recommendations, including domestic and international measures, to stop seafood fraud and end global illegal fishing.
+Our most recent effort revealed a bait and switch of America’s favorite seafood—shrimp.
+In the report, Oceana found 30 percent of shrimp samples to be misrepresented.
+Oceana has also conducted similar seafood fraud studies in Europe.
+In addition to testing seafood, Oceana compiled the most current and comprehensive review of seafood fraud literature to date which examined more than 100 studies from around the world.
+Oceana's research has generated widespread media coverage and has supported its policy work.
+Most recently, Oceana’s successful campaigning helped to convince President Obama to establish a task force charged with developing recommendations, including domestic and international measures, to stop seafood fraud and end illegal, unregulated and unreported fishing.

 Advocating for Traceability